-In 2009, George and his sister Alexis began traveling to fruit farms in Kansas.
+In 2009, George began traveling to fruit farms in Kansas.
 Everyone had apple trees, and some people had peach trees.
 Most had a smattering of other small fruits that they were interested in but did not do too much with.
 But multiple times, George heard the comment, “oh, when those blackberries go, you cannot stop people from getting into them.”

 Picking times are generally between 8 and noon and are indicated on the sign-ups.

 Please note that You-Picks generally fill up within a couple of minutes.
 It can appear that there are “tickets” available when beginning a registration but the system completes another order in the meantime.
 It’s frustrating for our customers and for us, too!
 That being said, if you do get signed up, we would deeply appreciate it if you would cancel on Eventbrite if you find you can’t make it, if you end up not needing as many pails as you signed up for, so we can open more up for others.
 Unfortunately, due to high volume, there are no transfers and refunds.

 George checks the berries the afternoon before each picking and if he can add pails to the Eventbrite signup, he will (usually by 4 pm).

 - Cost of You-Pick Pails (2 quarts): $22

 - Arrive any time in the picking period but at least 20 minutes before the end.

 - Berry Ferries run every 15 minutes or so.